ale627/ale627.github.io/trading.md

 categories:
 ---

 If someone asks me about trading, I usually can't give a good answer because I'm not sure where to start.
 Knowledge can be really amorphous in your head.
-What are the main topics?
+What are the main topics, and how are they related?

 So I decided to write it out.
 Over the course of several weeks I expanded several sections and reflowed the writing.
 This reference now has a dedicated page and receives routine edits.
 Check back as it expands into a corpus of knowledge.